w3plan/jsdump-web/doc/document.md

   Writes the property source to a txt file.

   Parameters
-  > obj -- An object which should be processed.
+  > obj -- An object which should be processed.<br>
-  > prop -- An optional string for the property, the default value is 'constructor'.
+  > prop -- An optional string for the property, the default value is 'constructor'.<br>
   > file -- A file path to dumped-out content, if the file path was ignored the function would write dump-n.txt to current directory, here n is an integer between 1000 and 9999.